The Elements of Style

 Strunk Jr. no longer has a comma in his name in the 1979 and later editions, due to the modernized style recommendation about punctuating such names.

-The fourth edition of The Elements of Style (2000), published 54 years after Strunk's death, omits his stylistic advice about masculine pronouns: "unless the antecedent is or must be feminine".[15]
-In its place, the following sentence has been added: "many writers find the use of the generic he or his to rename indefinite antecedents limiting or offensive."
-Further, the re-titled entry "They.
-He or She", in Chapter IV: Misused Words and Expressions, advises the writer to avoid an "unintentional emphasis on the masculine".[16][17]
+The fourth edition of The Elements of Style (1999) omits Strunk's advice about masculine pronouns: "unless the antecedent is or must be feminine".[14]
+In its place, the book reads, "many writers find the use of the generic he or his to rename indefinite antecedents limiting or offensive."
+The re-titled entry "They.
+He or She", in Chapter IV: Misused Words and Expressions, advises the writer to avoid an "unintentional emphasis on the masculine".[15][16]

-Components new to the fourth edition include a foreword by essayist Roger Angell, stepson of E. B. White, an afterword by the American cultural commentator Charles Osgood, a glossary, and an index.
+Components new to the fourth edition include a foreword by essayist and E. B. White stepson Roger Angell, a glossary, and an index.
 Five years later, the fourth edition text was re-published as The Elements of Style Illustrated (2005), with illustrations by the designer Maira Kalman.
-This edition excludes the afterword by Osgood and restores the first edition chapter on spelling.

 Reception